Leadership and Governance at Charlton House Independent School

 The Proprietor of Charlton House Independent School is Charlton House School Limited, Co.
 Reg No. 12792114, acting through its Directors.
 The registered office is 55-57 Midanbury Lane, Bitterne Park, Southampton, Hampshire, SO18 4DJ, (Tel: 02380 671739).

 Charlton House School Limited was incorporated in August 2020 and is a company limited by guarantee.
-Its Directors form the Governing Board of the school and are supported and advised by the Advisory Panel which is comprised of Associate Members of the Governing Board.
+Its Directors form the Governing Board of the school and are supported and advised by a small Advisory Panel which is comprised of Associate Members of the Governing Board.
 All members of the Governing and Associate/Advisory Board are listed below.

 The Department for Education’s governance handbook 2019 identifies the essentials of effective governance as follows:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and